I love books.

-I don’t have the credentials one sees in the bios of many authors.
-I don’t have advanced degrees in literature, nor any ‘professional’ writing experience.
 Everything I’ve learned about writing has grown from my love of reading.
 I began my writing career at the tender age of seven, when I wrote a play for my third-grade class.
 It was not an assignment; I did it because I discovered I loved creative writing as much as I loved reading.
-I received a children’s typewriter the next year, and countless short stories followed: romance yarns about my sister’s fictional trysts with Donny Osmond (our bedroom was wall-papered with his posters), a work of horror about murdering my brother (who tormented me by sitting on my head and passing gas), and many others I don’t remember.
+I received a children’s typewriter the next year, and countless short stories followed.

-In my teen years, I wrote some really awful poetry, and then some not-so-awful short stories over the next couple of decades.
-I finally got serious about writing a few years ago.
-The timing felt right, and I was able to slip into the habit of sitting down at my keyboard every day and cranking out some fairly decent prose.
+I wrote some awful poetry during my teen years, then some not-so-awful short stories over the next two decades.
+I became serious about writing books ten years ago.
+The timing felt right, and I created the world-altering habit of writing every day.

-I hope you’ll enjoy my novels.
+The hard work is worth it.
+I hope you enjoy my novels.
 I wrote them for fellow book lovers just like you.

-I live in the suburbs of Dallas, Texas, with my husband and two spoiled rotten dogs.
+I live in the suburbs of Dallas, Texas, with my husband and three spoiled rotten rescue dogs.